North America ATLAS of Plucked Instruments

 You Tube

-In the son jarocho music style from around Vera Cruz they use (besides the harp and the jarana jarocha) this smaller size guitar : the requinto jarocho.
-It is also called guitarra de son.
+In the son jarocho music style from around Vera Cruz they use (besides the harp and the jarana jarocha) this smaller size guitar : the guitarra de son, which is also called requinto jarocho.

-The requinto jarocho has 4 (or 5) thick nylon strings.
+The guitarra de son has 4 (or 5) thick nylon strings.

-It is played with a plectrum made of horn, usually bass lines in a kind of staccato syncopated style, which must be quite difficult to do as the player usually is also the leadsinger of the group.
+It is played with a plectrum made of horn, usually melody and bass lines in a kind of staccato syncopated style - which must be quite difficult to do as the player often is also the leadsinger of the group.

 From Loscenzontles.com